Nellie King: Broadcasting career

 After selling municipal bonds following his retirement from baseball, King moved into sports broadcasting in 1959 for radio stations in Greensburg and Latrobe, both small cities near Pittsburgh.
 He was hired as the third member of the Pirates' broadcasting team for the 1967 season, joining Bob Prince and Jim Woods.
 King replaced Don Hoak, who had moved back onto the field as a major league coach.
 Woods left the Pirates after the 1969 season and was replaced by Gene Osborn.
 When Osborn was fired after one year, the Pirates went with a two-man team, Prince and King.

 The broadcasting duo remained in place until 1975, when Prince and King were told their contracts would not be renewed.
 Prince had issues with management at KDKA, which held the broadcast rights.
 King was swept out in the station's desire to start with a completely new team.
 The Pirates offered King a job heading the team's speakers bureau, but he declined.
 He was hired as sports information director at Duquesne University, and started a career that lasted more than 20 years at the university.
 King also served as color commentator on Duquesne basketball broadcasts and coached the golf team from 1988 until 2004.

 King continued to do freelance broadcasting work and was employed by various radio stations, including KDKA, WWSW, WEEP, WTAE, and WEDO.
-He also served as color analyst on radio broadcasts of Carnegie–Mellon football.
+He also served as color analyst on radio broadcasts of Carnegie Mellon Tartans football.

 King returned to the Pirates' broadcast booth as a guest commentator for a game in the final season at Three Rivers Stadium on October 1, 2000.
 In 2009, he published a book titled Happiness Is Like A Cur Dog: The Thirty-Year Journey of a Major League Baseball Pitcher and Broadcaster.

-Personal information
+Personal life

 King and his wife, Bernadette (d.
 June 17, 2017), had three daughters and two grandchildren.
 On August 11, 2010, King died from Parkinson's disease.